Tabs3 Software Logo

 3. The sum of all individual client ledger balances.

-If any pair disagrees, something is wrong: a transaction posted to the wrong matter, an uncleared item gone stale, a disbursement that overdrew a client ledger.
-Most states expect the reconciliation monthly; every firm should archive each report, because being unable to produce records is itself a violation.
+Most states expect the check monthly.
+Every firm should archive each report, because being unable to produce records is itself a violation.
 And never force a balance with an adjusting entry: find the error, fix the error, document the fix.

 What Is the Best Trust Accounting System for Law Firms?

 The best trust accounting system is one where compliance is enforced by the software, not by hoping everyone remembers the rules.
-Generic accounting tools can’t do this: they have no client ledgers inside a bank account, no concept of a matter, and no three-way reconciliation report.
-Evaluate on:

 • Client and matter ledgers native to every trust transaction, with automatic prevention of negative client balances